Is HBOT HSA/FSA Eligible? What Your Insurance Actually Covers

 Assuming your plan covers HBOT without checking.
 Plan language varies widely.
 Some explicitly exclude "wellness" services; others are silent on HBOT.
 Call your plan administrator before committing to a membership.

-HBOT at Wellness Elite Fitness: Membership Model and Physician Oversight
+HBOT at Wellness Elite Fitness: Membership Model and Physician Prescription Access

 HBOT as Part of Your Cellular Health Strategy

 HBOT is most effective as one component of a broader recovery and cellular health protocol.
-At Wellness Elite Fitness, HBOT pairs with float therapy, infrared sauna, IV therapy, and PEMF therapy to amplify recovery and reduce systemic inflammation.
-Dr. Chaudhari can coordinate your entire protocol so that HSA/FSA-eligible components are clearly flagged in your treatment plan.
+At Wellness Elite Fitness, HBOT pairs with float therapy, infrared sauna, IV therapy via Elite Aesthetic MD, and PEMF therapy to amplify recovery and reduce systemic inflammation.
+Through a consultation at Elite Aesthetic MD on-site, Dr. Chaudhari can help identify which components of your protocol qualify for HSA/FSA so they are clearly flagged in your documentation.

 Research-Backed Benefits of HBOT for Recovery and Cellular Health